Requirements for Admission to Classified Standing

 The following procedures for completing the First Year Review are effective Fall 2019:

-- A student’s final proposal will be attached to a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted as a single pdf to the Graduate Committee (firstname.lastname@example.org) by the specified deadline in each semester.
+- A student’s final proposal will include a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted to the Graduate Coordinator by the specified deadline in each semester. (firstname.lastname@example.org) by the specified deadline in each semester.

 - The faculty panel will review these proposals, confer on student progress, and discuss any concerns with the individual student.
 The committee will provide written evaluations, including ratings and feedback on content, to students 3-5 weeks after the submission deadline near the end of the semester.